 A high degree of patience is a must in this field.
 The luthier/repair person must possess a love of the process if they are to produce acceptable work.

 There are many ways to approach most problems that occur with fretted stringed instruments.
-The more tools you have (not available for sale in catalogs, knowledge and experience are the two most important tools you can possess) the better your work will be.
-Repairing and building guitars requires many skills borrowed from a multitude of trades.
+The more tools you have (knowledge and experience are the two most important tools you can possess and that's not available for sale in catalogs) the better your work will be.
+Repairing and building guitars requires many skills borrowed from a other of trades.
 If you are working with electric guitars it is essential that you understand and can construct/repair electrical circuits.
 Almost all guitars are constructed from wood so basic woodworking skills are a must.
-As to wood working it is important to draw from the various woodworking traditions, be they Western or Japanese, violin construction or cabinet making.
+As to wood working it is important to draw from the various woodworking traditions, be they western or eastern, violin construction or cabinet making.
 All of these traditions have tools, concepts and hundreds, if not thousands of years of refinement to offer to the guitar builder/repair person.
 In short, absorb all that you can and keep an open mind.

-There are a number of good resources available to the general public that are very detailed and could probably articulate the various repair and building processes I use better and more in depth than I could.
+There are a number of good resources available to the general public that are very detailed and could probably articulate the various repair and building processes we use better and more in depth than we can.
 It is important to remember that there are many “valid” and effective methods for repair, restoration and building.
 The end result: a good sounding, easy to play and aesthetically pleasing instrument is the most important goal in instrument repair.
-Repair and building methods are, therefore, only a means to an end.
-With that in mind, following are a number of resources I found helpful in my development as a stringed instrument repair person.
-Most of these texts listed are available for sale at the Ithaca Guitar Works.
-Need help locating guitar repair related books?
-Just contact Charles on the retail floor at the Guitar Works.
-He’s the resident librarian.
+With that in mind, following are a number of resources I found helpful in developing as a stringed instrument repair person.

 A book that I've learned a lot from is "Guitarmaking: Tradition and Technology" by Cumpiano and Natelson.
 In this book the authors document with great detail the process of building a classical and a steel string “folk” guitar side by side from rough wood stock to finished product.